 The Jan Michalski Foundation for Writing and Literature granted me an inaugural-year residency for September 2017, where the final scroll was completed on performance in view of Lake Geneva – giving an international perspective on what began as an intensely-local endeavour.

 For latest news on this, and my other writing and speaking events, you are welcome to follow me on Twitter @lidowriters.

 Please send project or press enquiries to: email@example.com

 “It’s a very rare thing to meet an artist working outside in public.
 You made me question myself, my view of reality.”

 Edited by Tanya Shadrick & Rachel Playforth

 In April 2017 The Frogmore Press and Pells Pool in Lewes published Watermarks: Writing by Lido Lovers & Wild Swimmers: an anthology of exceptional new work to celebrate the life aquatic.
 More than fifty fine poets and prose-writers take us to waters around the world and immerse us there in birth and death, danger and rescue, new loves and last.
-The book is already in its second edition, having reached number 2 spot in the Amazon poetry anthology bestsellers and awarded ‘recommended’ status by The Outdoor Swimming Society.
+The book is now in its third edition, having reached number 2 spot in the Amazon poetry anthology bestsellers.
+It was awarded ‘recommended’ status by The Outdoor Swimming Society.